Dictionary of Revolutionary Marxism

 Keynes rejected the standard bourgeois economic dogma, known as

 Say’s Law which holds that capitalist production always creates its own markets.
 (I.e., that it automatically creates a market equal to the full value of all the commodities produced.)
-However, he thought the failure of capitalism to do this was just a sometime thing, which could be controlled and circumvented by the goverment overseers of the capitalist economy.
+However, he thought the failure of capitalism to do this was just a sometime thing, which could be controlled and circumvented by the government overseers of the capitalist economy.
 (He did not at all understand, let alone agree with, the Marxist theory of surplus value and how its very generation ensures that capitalist production is never able to create markets equal to the full value of the commodities produced under this system.)

 When “gluts” or overproduction did appear, along with a recession and rising unemployment, Keynes said that one major way to eliminate these problems was to “prime the pump” (i.e., get things working “properly” again) by having the government hire the unemployed and pay them wages from either money borrowed from the rich, or else from money that the government just prints up instead of obtaining it from taxes.
 He thought (quite erroneously) that once things were running smoothly again, the government could start running surpluses instead of deficits, and—with proper management—over time the deficits and surpluses would even out, and this procedure could be applied indefinitely.